kevin1024/fabric_remote/README.md

 A HTTP Rest API to Fabric.

+## Development Status

+This project is still under heavy development and is not production-ready.

 ## Requirements
 Fabric Remote is written in Flask and requires Fabric to be installed.